Pregnant Women and Substance Abuse: How Detox Can Help Pregnant Women Safely Overcome Addiction

 Yes, detox can help pregnant women start the journey of recovery and safely overcome substance abuse.
 However, this should always be done in a professional detox center under the supervision of doctors, nurses, and other medical staff.

 We can help you find the best detox program for your safe recovery today.
 We can also help you find a facility that will benefit your loved one.
-Just call 800-483-2193 now to learn more about your options for addiction treatment and recovery.
+Just call 866-351-3840(Who Answers?) now to learn more about your options for addiction treatment and recovery.